meg-simula/meg-simula.github.io/index.md

 My research spans applied mathematics , scientific computing and computational physiology, targeting frontier research both in computational mathematics and in the neurosciences.
 For publications and bio, see Marie E. Rognes at [Google scholar](https://scholar.google.com/citations?user=BHyQJSAAAAAJ&hl=en) and [ORCID](https://orcid.org/0000-0002-6872-3710).
-For a presentation of our current lines of research, see <a href="https://doi.org/10.5281/zenodo.17093210">Brain membranes and vasculature: a computational mathematics tale of dimensional gaps</a>.
+For a 2025 presentation of key lines of current research, see <a href="https://doi.org/10.5281/zenodo.17093210">Brain membranes and vasculature: a computational mathematics tale of dimensional gaps</a>.

 I have been a core developer (2007--2024) and Steering Council Member (2016--2024) of the [FEniCS Project](https://www.fenicsproject.org)